pinussilvestrus/bncl/README.md

 **Bncl** (binkel) ist a natural like creation language for bpmn-process-models, based on java and bpmn 2.0 xml Powered by Camunda's [BPMN Model API](https://github.com/camunda/camunda-bpmn-model) .
-To execute the CLI and convert a bncl statement to bpmn, find a runnable in subfolder **executables**.
+To execute the CLI and convert a bncl statement to bpmn, download the current [release-version](https://github.com/pinussilvestrus/bncl/releases).

 ```shell
 $ java -jar bncl-[versionNr.].jar